Kevin Cash: Boston Red Sox

 Cash signed a minor league contract with the Boston Red Sox on January 24, 2007.

-On August 17, 2007, Red Sox backup catcher Doug Mirabelli pulled a calf muscle rounding third base in the first game of a doubleheader against the Los Angeles Angels of Anaheim.
+He spent most of the season with the Pawtucket Red Sox, hitting .176 with seven home runs and 25 RBIs in 59 games.
+On August 17, Red Sox backup catcher Doug Mirabelli pulled a calf muscle rounding third base in the first game of a doubleheader against the Los Angeles Angels of Anaheim.
 Cash was flown to Boston from Ottawa (where the Pawtucket Red Sox were playing the Ottawa Lynx) to catch in the nightcap of the doubleheader.
 He made it to Fenway Park after the game had started.
 He started the game on August 19 against the Angels.

-On November 2, 2007, Cash opted for free agency after refusing to accept an outright assignment to the Triple-A Pawtucket Red Sox.
-On December 13, 2007, Cash re-signed with the Red Sox to a minor league contract and an invitation to spring training.

-On March 25, 2008, Cash's contract was purchased.
-He acted as the personal catcher for knuckleball pitcher Tim Wakefield after Mirabelli left the Red Sox.
-Cash made his only postseason appearances as a player in 2008: in the Division Series, he caught two innings in one game without batting, and in the League Championship Series he appeared in three games (one start) and was 1-for-3 at the plate; his one hit was a home run.
+On September 7, Baltimore Orioles starter Daniel Cabrera threw a pitch near Dustin Pedroia's head.
+In the ensuing altercation, Cabrera and Cash, who was not playing, were ejected from the game.

+The Red Sox re-signed Cash to a minor league deal before the 2008 season.
+When Doug Mirabelli was released during spring training, Cash became the team's choice for the backup catcher role.
+He acted as the personal catcher for knuckleball pitcher Tim Wakefield for the season.
+Cash initially wore uniform number 36, but switch to 30 when Paul Byrd joined the team in August.

+That year, Cash was one of three catchers on the Red Sox postseason roster, alongside Jason Varitek and David Ross.
+He was used sparingly in the playoffs, making his only start in Game Four of the Championship Series, where he hit a home run in his first postseason at-bat.
 On December 12, 2008, Cash was non-tendered by the Red Sox, officially making him a free agent.

-Overall, in 2007 and 2008 with Boston, Cash appeared in 73 games, batting .207 with three home runs and 19 RBIs.
-With the Red Sox, Cash wore the uniform number 36, except from August 16, 2008, to the end of that season, due to Paul Byrd joining the Red Sox and wearing 36, his customary number.
-During this period, Cash switched to number 30.

 New York Yankees

 On December 23, 2008, Cash signed a minor league deal with the New York Yankees with an invitation to spring training.
-He began the 2009 season with the Triple-A Scranton/Wilkes-Barre Yankees.
+He began the 2009 season with the Triple-A Scranton/Wilkes-Barre Yankees, but missed three weeks with a rotator cuff injury.
 On May 8, Cash was called up due to injuries to both Jorge Posada and José Molina.
+He was used alongside Francisco Cervelli as the team's catchers that month.

-Cash was optioned back to Triple-A on May 29 and was placed on the disabled list after undergoing surgery to repair a torn rotator cuff.
+Cash was optioned back to Triple-A on May 29, once Posada returned from the disabled list.
+He was placed on the disabled list after undergoing surgery to repair a torn rotator cuff.
 He had appeared in 10 games with the Yankees, batting .231 with three RBIs.

-Released by the Yankees organization on September 5, 2009, Cash announced his retirement from baseball.
-However, he soon changed his mind, and on January 25, 2010, Cash signed a minor league contract with the Houston Astros.
+He was released on September 5.